 Watchful waiting may also be used if you have prostate cancer that is completely contained within the prostate but causing no symptoms and you have other medical problems that mean you can't have surgery or radiotherapy.

 Generally, watchful waiting involves fewer tests than active surveillance.
 You still have regular appointments, blood tests and rectal examinations.
 But you are less likely to have regular prostate biopsies.

 You can view and print the quick guides for all the pages in the Treating prostate cancer section.

-Monitoring means keeping a close eye on you medically.
+Monitoring means that your treatment team keeps a close eye on you.
 You don't have any treatment straight away.
-Your doctor monitors you with regular tests, to see whether the prostate cancer is staying the same or starting to grow.
+Your doctor monitors you with regular tests.
+The tests check whether the prostate cancer is staying the same or starting to grow.
 You can start treatment straight away if there is any sign that your cancer is beginning to change or grow.

 Prostate cancer specialists use monitoring because some men with prostate cancer never need treatment.
 Prostate cancer is generally a disease affecting older men.
 Some prostate cancers develop quite quickly (over a few years) but most develop very slowly.
 We know from post mortems that most older men who have died from other causes also have signs of prostate cancer.
 They had not had any symptoms from the cancer and did not know they had it.

 It is difficult for doctors to tell whether a prostate cancer is going to grow quickly or slowly.
 Blood tests and scans can now detect prostate cancer earlier and earlier.
 So when doctors diagnose a prostate cancer from tests, they may want to wait to see whether the cancer is going to develop, rather than giving treatment straight away.
 In this way, they can avoid unnecessary side effects that could seriously affect your quality of life.